dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         surrounding `patternVariableDeclaration` has a `final` modifier.
 In a matching context, the variable is final if the variable pattern is marked `final` and is not otherwise.

+*   **Identifier**:

+    1. In a matching context, the empty set. *The identifier is a constant reference.*

+    2. Else a set containing a single variable whose name is the identifier and whose type is the pattern's required type (which may have been inferred).
+The variable is final if the surrounding `patternVariableDeclaration` has a `final` modifier.

 #### Scope